Breathitt County High School: Time takes its toll: the third high school

-The new high school provided new things that many students had not seen before with the old high school.
-This would include a new, modern P.A. system, digital clocks in the hallways (which would be replaced in 2000), an elevator, and much more.
-This building is still the building in use today with the exception of a few differences due to renovations and changes.
+The new high school provided new things that many students had not seen before at the old high school.
+This included a modern P.A. system, digital clocks in the hallways (which would be replaced in 2000), and an elevator.
+This building is still in use today, with a few differences due to renovations and changes.

 Mascot, school colors, and school (fight) song

-In the early days, Breathitt County High School's mascot was preferably known as the "Owls".
-It was not until the mid-1930s, just before the move to Jackson, they changed from Owls to the Bobcats.
-It has been allegedly said that the current mascot of "Bobcats" was adopted due to during after school time and after a basketball game they (ballplayers) would go to the store just down the hill in Quicksand and most players would buy Bobcat Candy.
-This was a popular brand of candy bars in the community at the time.
-It, eventually, stuck with the team and seemed to have a more intimidating sound than "Owls".
-And, would be adopted by the school as the official mascot.
+In the early days, Breathitt County High School's teams were known as the Owls.
+In the mid-1930s, just before the move to Jackson, this was changed to the Bobcats.
+It has been said that the current nickname of "Bobcats" was adopted due many basketball players buying Bobcat Candy at a nearby store after games.
+This seemed to have a more intimidating sound than "Owls", and became the official nickname.

+Variants have been used for other sports, such as TrackCats or GolfCats.
+Baseball sometimes uses "BatCats", and volleyball uses "VolleyCats".
+Most clubs and sports just use "Bobcats" or "LadyCats".

-Just like the mascot, the school colors are not the same as they were when the school was founded.
-In the beginning the school colors were purple and gold.
+The original school colors were purple and gold.
 Supposedly, they were "borrowed" from the neighboring high school and rival Jackson City School.
-The colors were only kept for a couple of years and were changed to red, white, and blue.
-Eventually (around the early 1930s), the red was dropped and the primary colors were just royal blue and white.
-The fact that they are royal blue and white instead of just blue and white was probably due to the rise of the University of Kentucky men's basketball program and Coach Adolph Rupp.
-Other variances that are still used include: LadyCats or Lady Bobcats, BatCats, VolleyCats, and Cats.
-There have been other variances that have been used and since been dropped like those of the sport at the front with "Cats" at the end. i.e. TrackCats or GolfCats.
-Most clubs/sports have been dropped and just use Bobcats or LadyCats.
-The only exception is that sometimes of Baseball (BatCats) and Volleyball (VolleyCats).
+These colors were only kept for a couple of years, and were changed to red, white, and blue.
+Around the early 1930s, the red was dropped and the primary colors were just royal blue and white.
+This was probably due to the rise of the University of Kentucky men's basketball program and Coach Adolph Rupp.

-The School Song, sometimes called the Fight Song, is based on the University of Notre Dame's School Song.
-The melody is exactly the same as main melody of Notre Dame's School Song.
-The lyrics, of course, are not the same.
-It is uncertain who exactly came up with the lyrics or what year they were written.
-It's possible they were written in the 1930s or 1940s when basketball at the high school was rising in interest.
+The school song, sometimes called the fight song, is based on the University of Notre Dame's school song, and has the same melody.
+It is not known who wrote lyrics, or what year they were written.
+They may have been written in the 1930s or 1940s, when basketball at the high school was rising in interest.